Check out our YouTube Channel!

 The Requirements: 1 essay of 200 words; 1 essay of 150-300 words

 Take some time to reflect on the factors that led you to Santa Clara University.
 Were you taken with a specific program?
 Do their professors publish research on a topic you’re particularly interested in?
 The more research you can do on SCU the better — your tenacity for detail will put your academic potential on display!
 If you’ve been fortunate enough to visit campus, this is also a great opportunity to get specific about what you saw, heard, and felt during your tour.
+Or, if you’ve visited virtually, talk about the experiences you had from the comfort of your own desk chair!
 Welcome the reader into your mind and help him or her see how Santa Clara University checks all the boxes for you.

 First off: take some time to actually read the full mission statement.
-Think it over and jot down some notes about the parts that speak to you and the memories it evokes in your mind.
-Don’t worry about covering every part of the charge — as they say in the prompt, choose “an experience from your life that embodies AN aspect of [their] mission.”
-Don’t bite off more than you can chew; rather, zoom in on one aspect and tell them a story that relates to it.
-Think micro over macro, a certain day or person that affected you (or vice versa).
-You don’t have to be Mother Theresa here, but try to highlight your empathy, compassion, or conscience in concrete ways.
+Think it over and jot down some notes about the parts that speak to you and the possibilities it evokes in your mind.
+Don’t bite off more than you can chew; rather, zoom in on one aspect of the mission and tell them a story in your own words about how you plan to implement this aspect in your own life.
+Think micro over macro: a certain line or sentence within the statement that affected you, for example.
+You don’t have to be Mother Theresa here, but try to highlight your commitment to demonstrating empathy, compassion, or conscience in concrete ways.
 You’re most likely not the first candidate they’ve seen with a resume of volunteering or community service, so try to get specific with what speaks to you about their mission.
-Get a little vulnerable and be willing to share an experience that not only shows you care, but also perhaps changed you in some way.
+Get a little vulnerable and be willing to share a vision of the future that not only shows you care, but also might allow you to better the world around you in some way!